All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Tip 14: Manage Hidden Stressors

-Chronic stress elevates cortisol, which promotes visceral fat storage and water retention.
-Many patients do not recognize their stress levels because they have normalized living in a state of constant tension.
+Chronic stress improves cortisol, which promotes visceral fat storage and water retention.
+Many patients don't recognize their stress levels because they have normalized living in a state of constant tension.
 Check in with yourself: is work sustainable?
 Are your relationships healthy?
 Are you carrying responsibilities that could be shared or delegated?
 Reducing stress is a weight loss strategy, not a luxury.

 Tip 15: Rule Out Medical Causes